SFDR Disclosures

 Another way to measure how companies negatively impact sustainability factors is using Principal Adverse Impacts (PAI) indicators.

-A document which lists the minimum standards of governance, environmental and social stewardship which the Investment Manager demands from their investee companies is available on their website.
 The Investment Manager’s Position Statement on Harmful and Controversial Products and Services describes the harmful business activities they avoid as a result of their bottom-up investment approach.

 3. Sustainable investment objective